1. What happens if a trader's Evaluation Phase 1 cycle ends with no profit?

 Example 1:

-If you have a Stellar 2-Step 100K FundedNext Account and incur a $2,000 loss during your first trading cycle, the cycle will end after 28 days.
-Your next trading cycle will begin with a starting balance of $98,000, and the trading cycle will still follow the 28-day schedule until you make any withdrawal or profit.
+If you have a Stellar 2-Step 100K FundedNext Account and incur a $2,000 loss during your first trading cycle, the cycle will not end after 21 days.
+Instead, an additional 21 days will be added, allowing you to recover losses.
+Your trading cycle will continue in 21-day increments until you close a cycle in profit and qualify for a payout, ensuring that the first cycle does not transition to a biweekly schedule until profitability is achieved.

 Example 2:

-If you have a Stellar 2-Step 100K FundedNext Account and incur a $2,000 profit in your first trading cycle, your next trading cycle will be biweekly.
-However, if you make a loss in your second trading cycle, it will still remain biweekly.
+If you have a Stellar 2-Step 100K FundedNext Account and earn a $2,000 profit in your first trading cycle, you will be eligible to request a payout.
+Once a payout request is made, your next trading cycle will be biweekly (14 days).
+If you incur a loss in a subsequent biweekly cycle, the cycle will remain biweekly, and an additional 14 days will be added to your trading cycle.

-It’s important to note that if a trader exceeds the Overall Loss Limit, their account will not be continued into the next trading cycle.
+It’s important to note that if a trader exceeds the Daily Loss Limit or Overall Loss Limit, their account will not continue into the next trading cycle.

 7. What happens if a trader's FundedNext Account is in profit at the end of their trading cycle?